Relations with European and international organisations

 The EU and International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH)

-The ICH successes in harmonising regulatory requirements for human medicines inspired the launch in 1996 of a similar harmonisation drive for veterinary medicines, known as the "International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products" (VICH), under the auspices of the International Office of Epizootics (OIE).
+The ICH successes in harmonising regulatory requirements for human medicines inspired the launch in 1996 of a similar harmonisation drive for veterinary medicines, known as the "International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products" (VICH), under the auspices of the World Organisation for Animal Health (OIE).
 Besides the EU, Japan and the United States, VICH includes Australia, Canada and New Zealand, as observers.